akastrmix/Ultimate-Weapons/README.md

 ```mcfunction
 /function uws:get_item/<item_name>
 ```
-Currently, there are 10 available items, all of which are only obtainable through commands, with more to be added in the future.
-A wiki is planned for the future to provide detailed information on each item's functionality.
+Currently, there are 10 available items, all of which are only obtainable through commands, and with more to be added in future updates.
+A wiki is also planned for the future to provide detailed information on each item's functionality.
 <br><br>
 ### Customize item / effect
-UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item, and you can stack as many effects onto an item as you like.
+UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item and you have full control over where and how effects are applied, making things possible like stacking as many effects as you like onto an item.
 These effects are usually triggered through enchantments, advancements, or `consumable` components.
 Each UWS item is associated with a unique UWS effect.
 <br><br>
 To customize an UWS item / effect, first use this command:
 ```mcfunction
 /function uws:get_item_config/<item_name>
 ```
-You will then be given two command blocks with name `<item_name> Template` and `<item_name> Modifier`.
-The `<item_name> Template` block gives you an UWS item with customizable effects, while the `<item_name> Modifier` lets you modify the effects of your held item.
+This will give you two command blocks with name `<item_name> Template` and `<item_name> Modifier`.
+The `<item_name> Template` block is responsible for giving you an UWS item with customizable effects, while the `<item_name> Modifier` lets you modify the effects of your held item.
 <br><br>
-- **In Template block**: Inside this block, look for the following data:
+- **In Template block**: Inside this block, look for this data:
 ```
 "minecraft:custom_data":"{uws_effects:{<effect_name>:{key1:value,key2:value,...}}}"
 ```
-The `<effect_name>` refers to the effect that will apply to this item.
-You can customize it by modifying the given `value` associated with this effect.
+The `<effect_name>` refers to the effect that will apply to this item; in this case, it is the effect that the UWS item is associated with.
+You can customize it by editing the `value` of a given key in this tag.
 Once you're done, activate the command block to receive the customized version of the target UWS item.
 <br><br>
 - **In Modifier block**: Inside this block, look for the this data:
 ```
 "minecraft:set_custom_data","tag":"{uws_effects:{<effect_name>:{key1:value,key2:value,...}}}"
 ```
 This is similar to above.
-Modify the `value` within the effect in this block, then activate it to apply the changes to your held item.
+Modify the `value` of a key in the tag, then activate it to apply the changes to your held item's effect.
 This also ensures the item gains the necessary trigger to activate the effect.
 <br><br>
 > [!NOTE]
-> Customization will only work if all arguments are complete and correctly formatted.
-Missing or incorrectly formatted arguments could result in all values within this effect reverting to their default ones when the effect is triggered.
+> Customization will only work if all arguments of the effect are complete and correctly formatted.
+Missing or incorrectly formatted arguments could result in all values falling back to their default ones when triggering the effect.

 <br>

 ### Apply effect to other item
-You can also apply the same effect from a UWS item to other items.
-Use the below command it apply it to your held item:
+To apply an UWS effect to your held item, use the command below:
 ```mcfunction
 /function uws:set_effect/<effect_name>
 ```